Canada Employer-Specific Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Await Decision and Activate the Permit at the Port of Entry

-The Canada Employer-Specific Work Permit is the most common work route for Indian professionals entering Canada's labour market — a closed permit tied to one employer, one role, and one work location, issued either through an LMIA under the Temporary Foreign Worker Program or through an LMIA-exempt stream under the International Mobility Program.
-The right path depends on the employer, the role, and the applicable trade agreement or IMP category; intra-company transfers, Global Talent Stream tech roles, and Francophone Mobility are especially valuable routes for Indian applicants with the right profile.
+The Canada Employer-Specific Work Permit is the most common work route for Indian professionals entering Canada's labour market.
+It is a closed permit tied to one employer, one role, and one work location.
+The permit may be issued through an LMIA under the Temporary Foreign Worker Program or through an LMIA-exempt stream under the International Mobility Program.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Work Visa hub for FAQs and related work permit guides.